TheWinczi/AI_Explosion_Prediction/README.md

+# Explosion Prediction
-# AI Supervised learning from data - Explosion Prediction
+# AI Supervised learning from data
 ***Created in June 2021***

 ---